ACL (cruciate) tears: surgery or not?

 Two clinical trials conducted in Europe have shown that around 50% of people who start rehab with the option of having surgery later on, decided to have ACL surgery within two years.
 These people included those who had a strong preference for surgery before the studies, and those who decided to enrol into the study so that they could bypass the waitlist for surgery.
 On the other hand, 50% of people in these trials were satisfied with the outcome of rehab without surgery.’ (https://www.aclinjurytreatment.com/treatment-options)

-This means that it is very hard to find ‘good’ unbiased partipants given society’s strong beleif in surgery.
-However, despite this, half of those in the trial regained functional stability without surgery.
+This does not necessarily mean that exercise failed half the participants.
+Many joined the study with a pre-existing belief in surgery.
+In all studies that compare surgery to exercise rehab, it is hard to find unbiased participants.
+However, despite this, half of those in the ACL trials regained functional stability without surgery.

 I would add that the catch is, and this applies to those undergoing surgery as well, exercises must be kept up.
 Once prone to this injury, or pain related to it, chances are you will be again WHETHER OR NOT SURGERY IS UNDERTAKEN [16].